visbond/euclidean-vector-cpp20/README.md

 This work was made to fulfil assignment requirements for a course in Advanced C++ Programming during a university Masters degree in IT.
 The accompanying files implement a Euclidean Vector class in a fairly detailed manner.
 The emphasis is on keeping code fast and efficient, using C++ std algorithms and ranges.
 No for loop is used, nor direct array indexes, nor bare pointers.
 Even for_each is used only once (that too for_each_n).
 Even fairly large operations, such as multiplying two million-element vectors, happen with no perceptible lag.
 A fairly comprehensive test suite has also been written, using the Catch2 library.

-The exact subject-code used  by the university is not being given in this file, the repo name, or the file names, to prevent current students from finding this.
-In case the instructor reuses the assignment, they could be tempted to plagiarize from this, and it carries heavy penalties for them.
+The exact subject-code used  by the university is not being given in this introduction, the repo name, or the file names, to prevent current students from finding this.
+In case the instructor reuses the assignment, students could be tempted to look for readymade solutions.
+Plagiarism carries a high risk of penalties and I want to avoid giving them the temptation.

 The assignment specification follows (some admin-related info, changelog etc have been removed).